AS 91432 annotated exemplars

 This involves:

-• describing the pattern using geographic terminology
+• describing a global pattern of the geographic topic, using geographic terminology

 • explaining the factors and/or processes that contribute to the pattern

-This student has described a spatial pattern relating to availability of safe water, using geographic terminology (1).
+This student has described a global spatial pattern relating to availability of safe water, using geographic terminology (1).
 The response demonstrates a clear understanding of the complexity of the concentrated pattern and of the global spatial dimension (2).

 Low Achieved

-91432 exemplar Low Achieved (PDF | 79 KB)
+91432 exemplar Low Achieved (PDF | 64 KB)

 Commentary